willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

   You can purchase Microsoft 365 Copilot licenses through the [Microsoft 365 admin center](https://admin.microsoft.com) (**Billing** > **Purchase services**), Microsoft partners, or your Microsoft account team.

   Microsoft 365 Copilot licenses are available as an add-on to other licensing plans.
 To learn more, see [Understand licensing for Microsoft 365 Copilot](microsoft-365-copilot-licensing.md).

-## Features - Expand on these features in other sections and then delete this section

-- Conditional Access based on identity risk
-- Detect noncompliant usage

 ## Step 1 - Use SharePoint Advanced Management (SAM) features